indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Constructor gets awkwardly big

-I have a class with 10+ dependencies.
-Refactoring to use constructor injection would create a considerable amount of boilerplate code and now my constructor would so big that it is unusable.
+I have a class with 10 or more dependencies.
+Refactoring to use constructor injection would create a considerable amount of boilerplate code and now my constructor would be so big that it is unusable.
 I'll never remember the order of the parameters that need to be passed to the constructor.
 And above all, it's ugly to look at a constructor with so many parameters.
+Field injection seems much easier, why should I use constructor injection instead?

-But that's actually a good thing.
+The fact that your constructor is so big is actually a good thing.
 This is a [clear indication that your class has probably too many responsibilities](http://vojtechruzicka.com/field-dependency-injection-considered-harmful/).
 [Robert C. Martin (a.k.a Uncle Bob)](https://en.wikipedia.org/wiki/Robert_Cecil_Martin) has said the following

 > A class should have only one reason to change